Viability and Arbitrage under Knightian Uncertainty: Countably Additive Measures

 \section{Countably Additive Measures}

 In this section, we show that in general finite discrete time markets, it is possible to characterize viability through countably additive functionals.
-We prove this result by combining some results from \cite{Burzoni-et-al} which we collect in Appendix \ref{ss.ftm}.
+Also in this section, $\pointleq$ denotes the pointwise order for functions.
+We prove this result by combining some results from \cite{Burzoni-et-al} which we collect in Section \ref{ss.ftm}.
 We refer to that paper for the precise technical requirements for $(\Omega,\F,S)$, we only point out that, in addition to the previous setting, $\Om$ needs to be a Polish space.

 We let $\cQ^{ca}$ be the set of countably additive positive probability measures $\Q$, with finite support, such that $S$ is a $\Q$-martingale and $\cZ^-:=\{-Z^-\mid Z\in \cZ\}$.
 For $X \in \cH$, set

 which is always non-empty when $\cD(X)$, e.g. $\forall X\in\bdd$.
 By the lattice property of $\cZ$, if $\cD(X)+\ell \pointgeq X+Z$ the same is true if we take $Z=Z^-$.
 From Theorem \ref{t.tfae} we know that, under no arbitrage, the attainment property holds and, hence, $\cZ(X)$ is non-empty for every $X \in \cH$.
 For $A \in \cF$, we define